-CN Tower rendering of the new EdgeWalk thrill attraction opening August 1
+CN Tower’s new EdgeWalk thrill attraction opens August 1

 Harnessed to overhead safety rails, thrill seekers will be able to lean over the edge of the CN Tower roof for the ultimate bird’s eye view of Toronto — from 116 stories (1,168 feet) above the ground

 May 8 2011: EdgeWalk safety structure being installed on CN Tower

 On the edge: I knew something big was in the works when I saw something I had never noticed before on the roof the main CN Tower observation deck pod last weekend.
 I was walking along Wellington Street West when a glint of sunshine off dozens of white metal posts protruding from the pod roof caught my eye.
 My camera’s zoom lens confirmed that something was being constructed on the roof, but what was it?
 A new window cleaning platform?
 Probably not.
 A new addition to the tower’s night-time exterior light show?
 I doubted that, too.
 Roof repairs?
 Perhaps — I could see what appeared to be blue tarps hanging over the edge of the pod.
 When I got back home, I double-checked other CN Tower photos I had taken recently to see how long the posts had been up there.
 They didn’t appear in any of my pics from late March, so I figured that construction had started during April so whatever was being done could be finished before Toronto’s summer tourist season gets into full swing.
 The CN Tower website didn’t mention anything new, so on Monday morning I emailed the tower one of my pics to ask what was going on.
 I got my answer when I returned home a few hours later and logged into facebook, where my news feed was filled with links friends had provided to an online Toronto Star report about the CN Tower’s new EdgeWalk extreme thrill attraction.